This is how aquamation works, a different process from cremation

 (CNN) – Family members gathered to bid farewell to Desmond Tutu, a hero of the anti-apartheid struggle, at a private funeral at St. George’s Cathedral, where his ashes were interred in Cape Town and buried.

-At his request, the body of the Nobel Peace Prize winner underwent aquamation – considered a greener alternative to cremation – the Anglican Church of South Africa confirmed to CNN on Saturday.
+At his request, the body of the Nobel Peace Prize winner underwent aquamation – considered a more environmentally friendly alternative to cremation – the Anglican Church of South Africa confirmed to CNN on Saturday.

 What is aquamation, the process that Desmond Tutu chose?